jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   # Exceptions seen

-the terminal_ is your friend and shows all tests are passing.
+the terminal_ is your friend, and shows all tests are passing.
 The `assertRaises method`_ checks that the code under it raises the :ref:`Exception<errors>` it is given in parentheses

 ----